SoK: Blockchain-Based Decentralized AI (DeAI): Pre-Training

 \subsubsection{Discussion}

-Staking mechanisms contribute significantly to the security and reliability of decentralized compute by aligning participants' incentives with network stability.
-Beyond its role in securing the network, staking also serves as a signal of demand in decentralized systems, acting as a proxy for market value and influencing rewards distribution.

-\textbf{Alternatives for Staking.} It is important to note that staking is not the only way to achieve these goals.
-For instance, Lilypad~\cite{Eisele2020Lilypad}, instead of using PoS, opts for a Proof of Work (PoW) consensus mechanism.
+Staking mechanisms contribute significantly to the security and reliability of decentralized compute.
+It also serves as a signal of demand in decentralized systems.
+However, it is important to note that staking is not the only way to achieve these goals.
+For instance, Lilypad~\cite{Eisele2020Lilypad}, instead of using \PoS, opts for a \uPoW consensus mechanism.
 Specifically, nodes must be online for a minimum of four hours a day continuously in order to be eligible for rewards.
-To verify the online time of individual nodes, Lilypad uses PoW to ensure compliance.
-This approach provides an alternative means of ensuring network reliability and incentivizing participation without relying on staking.

-\textbf{Tokenomics Inflation and Deflationary in Decentralized Compute.} Different models are employed in tokenomics for decentralized computing.
+Furthermore, across different protocols for decentralized compute, various tokenomics models are employed.
 For example, Akash~\cite{akash-white-paper} uses an inflationary model, while IO.NET~\cite{io-net-docs} adopts a disinflationary approach.
-Specifically, IO.NET reduces emitted rewards each month after the first year, whereas Akash’s inflationary model starts at an inflation rate of $100\%$ that halves every two years.
+Specifically, it reduces emitted rewards each month after the first year, whereas Akash’s inflationary model starts at an inflation rate of $100\%$ that halves every two years.
 In theory, an inflationary model can effectively incentivize compute providers during the early stages of network development, whereas a disinflationary model may help sustain the network's long-term economic health.
-An open question is to analyze the empirical impacts of these tokenomic models on decentralized compute networks, particularly given the fluctuating costs of compute resources such as GPUs.
+An open question is to analyze the empirical impacts of these tokenomics models on decentralized compute networks, particularly given the fluctuating costs of compute resources.

 \gapbox{What are the empirical impacts of inflationary versus deflationary tokenomics models on decentralized compute networks?}